alphagov/publishing-api/doc/api.md

 ### State changes
 - A link set is created or updated, with the `lock_version` of the link set being incremented.
-- The draft content store is updated, if there is a draft of the content item.
+- The draft content store is updated if there is a draft of the content item.
-- The live content store is updated, if there is a published version of the content item.
+- The live content store is updated if there is a published version of the content item.

 ## `GET /v2/links/:content_id`